-As crypto evolves, so too will the types of savings and interest accounts you can choose from.
-Some crypto savings accounts offer limited services, while others are all-in-one platforms that work as part of a cryptocurrency exchange.
+As crypto advances, so too will the types of savings and rewards accounts you can choose from.
+Some crypto earn accounts offer limited services, while others are all-in-one platforms that work as part of a cryptocurrency exchange.

-Investors in Singapore will find three main ways to start earning interest on their crypto investments:
+You’ll find 3 main ways to start earning rewards on your crypto investment:

-- If you already own crypto, consider a crypto savings account like Hodlnaut, which pays interest on your deposited cryptocurrency.
+- If you already own crypto, consider a crypto savings account like Hodlnaut, which pays yields on your deposited cryptocurrency.

-- To buy, sell and earn interest in one place, compare crypto exchanges like Nexo, Gemini or Crypto.com, which lets you automatically earn interest on assets you buy or trade.
+- To buy, sell and earn rewards in one place, compare crypto exchanges like Nexo, Gemini or Crypto.com, which lets you automatically earn a yield on assets you buy or trade.

-Some accounts don’t require you to deposit crypto to start, and so it may not matter which coins are accepted.
-For example, Linus allows you to deposit in USD and converts your dollars into the stablecoin USDC.
-It then lends it out to borrowers, who pay set rates that then get passed on to you in the form of an APY.
+Some accounts don’t require you to deposit crypto to start so it may not matter which coins are accepted.
+For example, Linus allows you to deposit in USD and converts US dollars into the stablecoin USDC.
+It then lends it out to borrowers, who pay set rates that then get passed on to you in the form of an APY or annual percentage yield.

 Private key control

-Unlike traditional savings accounts in Singapore that allow you control over your money, not all crypto savings accounts allow you to keep control over the keys to your crypto.
+Unlike traditional savings accounts that allow you control over your money, not all crypto savings accounts allow you to keep control over the keys to your crypto.

 Noncustodial wallets like Coinbase leave you in control of the private keys to your cryptocurrency.
 You’re the sole owner of your cryptocurrency across transactions on the platform.